tanajis/python/testing/unit-test/heap-array/README.md

+What Is This?

+This is a demontration of unit testing using unitets module of python. project consist of array implementation of heap data structure. tests folder contain the testing script to test the module.

+How To Use This
-#go to project folder heap-array
+1.Go to project folder heap-array

-#run the project
+2.Run the project
 py main.py

-#run the test case
+3.Run the test case
 py tests/heap_array_tests.py